01-edu/UX-UI/subjects/ux/music-on/run-5-tests/README.md

 **Deliverables:**

 - Pictures of the ongoing test
-- Conclusions from each test
-- 3 major ideas to improve the prototype
+- A PDF document with the conclusions from each test and 3 major ideas to improve the prototype

 **Resources:**